louvain()#

 In this example, .louvain()

-finds two communities in the graph:
+finds three communities in the graph:

 Alice and Bob are in one community, and Carol and Daniel are in another.